syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 * GridColumn.MaximumWidth: Sets the Maximum Width of the column.
 * GridColumn.Width: Sets the Width of the column.

-  > Note: DataGrid control applies column sizing based on Width, MinimumWidth and MaximumWidth properties.
+  N> DataGrid control applies column sizing based on Width, MinimumWidth and MaximumWidth properties.

 * The Grid resizes the column based on the GridColumn.ColumnSizer property instead of the SfDataGrid.ColumnSizer property when you set the GridColumn.ColumnSizer property explicitly.
 * For example, when you set SfDataGrid.ColumnSizer property to ‘Auto’, and for a particular column you have set GridColumn.ColumnSizer property to ‘Star’, DataGrid applies ‘Star’ column sizing for that particular column and ‘Auto’ column sizing for all other columns.